 - Emergent versus non-emergent (acuity).

 - A generation of adrenaline junkies watching ER, Chicago Hope, and other such nonsense, believe that medicine is constantly fast-paced, with emergency after emergency.
 It isn’t, not even in the ER.
 The truth is, real emergencies are exhausting and taxing.
-Still, if you never want to deal with an emergency, there are plenty of outpatient-based, low acuity specialities that will shelter you; and if you like the occasional excitement, think Trauma Surgery or ER.
+Still, if you never want to deal with an emergency, there are plenty of outpatient-based, low acuity specialties that will shelter you; and if you like the occasional excitement, think Trauma Surgery or ER.
 How much unanticipated excitement would you like?
-OB/GYN is generally pretty relaxed, but is peppered with minutes here and there that are filled with life/death decisions.
+OB/GYN is generally pretty relaxed but is peppered with minutes here and there that are filled with life/death decisions.

 - Patients or no patients.

 - It goes without saying that some specialties involve little to no patient contact.
 Think pathology or radiology.